mzuther/Squeezer/.github/ISSUE_TEMPLATE/bug_report.md

  - DAW: [ Reaper v6.0.8 (32-bit), Ardour v5.12.0 (32-bit) ]
  - Plug-in: [ Squeezer v2.5.3 VST2 (64-bit), Squeezer v2.5.3 stand-alone (64-bit) ]

-Are Squeezer and the directory "squeezer" located in the folder? [no] Did you compile Squeezer yourself? [no]
+Are Squeezer and the directory "squeezer" located in the same folder? [no] Did you compile Squeezer yourself? [no]